dipeshjoshi4/Thapa-React/README.md

   - 3. Data Management:

-  - state helps manage data within a component.for instance you can
+  - state helps manage data within a component.for instance you can fetch data from an API and store it in the state,which will then be used to render the UI.

+  - 4. Component Communication:

+  - state can be lifted up to parent componenets to | mantain child | state across mutiple child componenets ensuring consistent data flow and synchronnize